francescorivola/client-rate-limiter/README.md

 Some library solves this issue managing a client rate limit where you specify a time window and a rate.
 This approach is valid however has the following issues:
 1. rate limit typically is hard-coded in the client and must be updated if the rate limit of the http api change over time.
-2. in application that works in multiple instances, the rating mechanism must keep the state in sync between them, so databases such Redis are used for this job.
+2. in application that works in multiple instances, the rating mechanism must keep the state in sync between them, so typically databases such Redis are used for this job.
 This increases the complexity of the architecture required to implement this solution.

 ## The Solution

 This library takes a different approach.
 It takes advantage of the api http response headers returned by the server to let you limit your http requests in the client.

+It solves the two issues explained above as:
+1. the rate limit is not specified or hard-coded as it taken from the server, and it will adapt in case the server increases or decreases its rate limits values.
+2. it works out of the box in application running in multiple instance.
+The rate limit state does not need to be stored in any database as is kept by the server itself.

 Rate limit server solutions typically implement the following headers:
 * **X-RateLimit-Reset**: indicates when the current window ends, in seconds from the current time.